rehierl/node-tree-outliner/3-0-0-associations.md

   It must be possible to show/unfold those parts of a tree that are within a given context and to hide/fold parts that are outside of it.

-An outliner must allow to change the display of a tree based on actions executed on the display of a TOC (i.e. toc -> tree):
+A design must allow to change the display of a tree based on actions executed on the display of a TOC (i.e. toc -> tree):

 * Allow to focus on a section depending on which TOC entry was selected.